zenomt/webid-auth-protocol/README.md

 Introduction
 ------------
-This memo proposes a protocol to obtain HTTP bearer-type authorization tokens that can establish that the agent requesting a resource is acting directly on behalf of, and is authorized by, a [WebID][] URI (WebID).
+This memo proposes a protocol to obtain HTTP bearer-type authorization tokens that can establish that the agent requesting a resource is acting on behalf of a [WebID][] URI (WebID).
 The protocol includes methods for both [WebID-OIDC][] and [WebID-TLS][] authenticated identities, including a means to authenticate WebID-OIDC identities using [Self-Issued OpenID Providers][OIDC-SelfIssued].

 This protocol is intended to be used by [Solid][] applications, in particular browser-based applications, but is generally applicable to any HTTP access